PelmeenidHapukoorega/Solutions-Architect/README.md

 I needed something more concrete, something that i could apply to all my future certification learnings.

-So i decided to go more in detail but keep it simple and logical but i was still struggling with seperation of concepts, how do i distinguish what is a concept and whats a service, what goes where?.
+So i decided to go more in detail but keep it simple and logical but i was still struggling with seperation of concepts, how do i distinguish what is a concept and whats a service, what goes where?

 I thought back on the why, what and how format briefly which made it easier.